 Welcome to the resource center for Community Housing Development Organizations (CHDOs).
 CHDOs are private, nonprofit, community-based housing development organizations that are organized under state or local law to develop affordable housing in the communities they serve.

-Available Funding and Related Programs:
+Available Funding and Related Programs

-CHDO Certification Process:
+CHDO Certification Process

 - HOME rules require that housing development organizations (even previously state-certified CHDOs) must be certified as a CHDO each time they apply for HOME funding from the 15 percent set-aside.

-Applications and Forms:
+Applications and Forms

-- CHDO 2017 Guidelines and Applications (886 KB Word File)
+- CHDO 2024 Guidelines (420 KB Word File) New

-- CHDO Board Self-Certification (33 KB Word File)
+- CHDO 2024 Board Self Certification Form (32 KB Word File)

 - CHDO Certification Update for HOME Set Aside Developments (48 KB Word File)

 Questions and correspondence regarding the CHDO program may be directed to CHDOcertification@ohiohome.org.